Safety and Security at LeoVegas

 These can be withdrawn at any time but will take 7 days to be processed — it’s good that this isn’t an instant reversal; otherwise, it would negate the positive side to self-exclusion.

 One final note is that there is a separate site dedicated entirely to responsible gaming — LeoSafePlay.
-This is excellent to see and is a massive positive for the popular betting site.
+This is excellent to see and is a big positive for the popular betting site.

 Banking and Site Security Information

-All accounts first need to be verified, which is an important security step.
+All accounts need to be verified, which is an important security step.
 Documentation needs to include:

 - Your picture.